bquast/bquast.github.io/_posts/2019-10-11-ITU-D-SG2-FGAI4H-Briefing.md

 ---
 layout: single
-title: "Slides 2nd Homomorphic Encryption Standardization Presentation"
+title: "ITU-D SG2 Briefing on FG-AI4H"
-permalink: 2nd-homomorphic-encryption-standardization-presentation
+permalink: ITU-D-SG-Briefing-FG-AI4H
-tags: [homomorphic encryption, standardization, presentation]
+tags: [health, standardization, presentation]
 ---

 The slides from my briefing on the ITU-WHO Focus Group on Artificial Intelligence for Health to Study Group 2 of the ITU Development Sector: